Zelda: Tears of the Kingdom Once Again Tops the French Charts

-The Legend of Zelda: Tears of the Kingdom (NS) has retaken first place on the French charts for week 30, 2023, according to SELL.
+The Legend of Zelda: Tears of the Kingdom (NS) has remained in first place on the French charts for week 31, 2023, according to SELL.

-Pikmin 4 (NS) in its second week dropped one spot to second place, while Mario Kart 8 Deluxe (NS) remained in third place.
+Mario Kart 8 Deluxe (NS) is up one spot to second place, while Pikmin 4 (NS) is down one spot to third place.

 New Super Mario Bros.
-U Deluxe (NS) re-entered the top five in fourth place and Animal Cross: New Horizons (NS) remained in fifth place.
+U Deluxe (NS) remained in fourth place and Mario Party Superstars (NS) re-entered the top five in fifth place.

 Top sellers per system were as follows: